Trump accuses Cruz of stealing Iowa caucuses through 'fraud'

 In another tweet, Trump said Cruz had lied about his opinion of President Barack Obama's healthcare program.

-"And finally, Cruz strongly told thousands of caucusgoers (voters) that Trump was strongly in favour of ObamaCare and 'choice' - a total lie!" he said.
+"And finally, Cruz strongly told thousands of caucusgoers (voters) that Trump was strongly in favor of ObamaCare and 'choice' - a total lie!" he said.

-Cruz had apologised to Carson on Tuesday because of an email from his campaign before the caucuses, which are the crucial first vote in the U.S. presidential nominating process.
+Cruz had apologized to Carson on Tuesday because of an email from his campaign before the caucuses, which are the crucial first vote in the U.S. presidential nominating process.

 "The press is reporting that Dr. Ben Carson is taking time off from the campaign trail after Iowa and making a big announcement next week," the Cruz email read, according to CNN.
 "Please inform any Carson caucusgoers of this news and urge them to caucus for Ted Cruz."

-"Many people voted for Cruz over Carson because of this Cruz fraud," Trump tweeted.
+"Many people voted for Cruz over Carson because of this Cruz fraud," Trump said in one of his tweets.

 Carson had tweeted his feelings about the Iowa vote on Tuesday.

 "Shameless tactics & dirty political plays defined yesterdays #iacaucus," he said, using a popular hashtag to refer to the voting.
-"There is no place for this kind of behaviour."
+"There is no place for this kind of behavior."